widal001/python-boilerplate/README.md

 <!-- TODO: Replace this list with your most critical dependencies -->

+- [poetry](https://python-poetry.org/) - Dependency management library that makes creating and installing packages more streamlined.
 - [tox](https://tox.readthedocs.io/en/latest/) - Automates and standardizes the creation of testing environments.
 - [pytest](https://docs.pytest.org/en/6.2.x/) - Simplifies the design and execution of both unit and integration testing.
 - [black](https://black.readthedocs.io/en/stable/) - Autoformats code for consistent styling.